 Meet Ali, our founder

-Ali started Babu in 2002 after not being able to find the right type of baby bedding fabric she wanted for her baby Jack - nicknamed 'Babu'.
-Thousands of sheet sets, hooded baby towels, newborn blankets and mini merino wool hoodies later, Ali is still travelling the world, designing, sourcing, manufacturing and selling her coveted Babu products.
+Ali started Babu in 2002 after not being able to find the right type of baby bedding she wanted for her son, Jack - nicknamed 'Babu'.
+Thousands of sheet sets, hooded towels, newborn blankets and mini merino wool hoodies later; Ali is still busy designing, sourcing, and manufacturing.

-Ali pays attention to the small stuff.
-She’s active in every part of our design and production process, making sure Babu’s organic cotton baby clothes stand the test of time.
-Longstanding quality is very important to her, so you can feel confident storing your Babu goodies away for your second, third or fourth baby.
-We also support a community of giving at Babu, and have seen hundreds of our products handed down from one mum to the next - that is, if they haven’t been dragged around as cuddly favourites.
+Ali pays attention to the small stuff, making sure her products stand the test of time.
+Longstanding quality is very important to her, so you can feel confident storing your Babu goodies away for your next children, friends, and family- that is, if they haven’t been kept as precious keepsakes.

-Above all else, family comes first here at Babu.
-We’re a team of Mum's who have used and loved Babu’s baby clothing, organic cotton bedding, muslin wraps, baby sweaters, sleeping bags and newborn blankets for years.
+Above all else, family comes first for Ali and that is carried through here at Babu.
 Having a community that understands and supports the trials and tribulations of starting a family means so much.
-We believe that Babu implements products to make our lives easier.
-Ali practices what she preaches, and she’s truly amazing.
 When Ali says family comes first, she means it - we are a family here at Babu!

-- Why choose Babu™?
+- Why choose Babu?
 (A message from Ali)

 A World of Care

-Your Babu purchases are designed to go on the long journey with you, to share in all the special memories and moments, inside the homes of the families that are closest to you.
+At our office in Auckland, your orders get packed, soft toys get hugged, and notes get written before your Babu purchase can start the long journey with you, to share in all the special memories and moments, inside your home and with the families that are closest to you.

 Thank you for being part of our Babu family,